jkitsimple/learnTheHardWay/README.md

-# Study Drill - Challenege
+# Study Drill - Break / Fix eachother's Python Files

 ## Here's What You Do: